SergioCoboLopez/ELN_Sergio/docs/december/index.md

 4. Define minimum and maximum eDAR levels.

 I have defined minimum and maximum values.
 How are they measured?
 Should I introduce the 6 fold correction?

+## December 28

+I am going to work on the presentation for Jan 12 now.
+I would like to do a historical introduction talking about Galileo, Boltzmann, and Lotka+Volterra.
+I would relate Galileo to the fact that physicists do models (pendulum), then I would relate Boltzmann to complex systems (big gap here), and Lotka and Volterra to Biology.
+Does this make sense?
+It also makes sense with my carreer: studying/modeling, PhD/complex systems, and postdoc/biology.
+Before diving into it, I maybe should sketch a draft of a presentation.

+Things I have to do:
+1. I need to study more on the figures I have chosen.
+2. I need to be able to describe what's complicated/difficult/important about Lotka-Volterra equations.
+Why else would I be studying these equations if they were not complicated?
+3. After this, I need to be able to start explaining what we are doing with these equations.
+Instead of running in circles, I should more specifically target the solutions.
+I should read the introduction to Matt's paper and some papers of transient dynamics to help me.